-However, in today’s ever-changing economy, businesses often need to upsize or downsize at short notice.
+However, in today’s ever-changing economy/business climate, companies often need to upsize or downsize at short notice.

 As a tenant, where does that leave you when locked into a long-term commercial lease?

-It’s hard to anticipate these needs before they happen, so it’s important to keep your contract flexible by negotiating a subleasing and assignment clause into your agreement.
+It’s hard to anticipate whether you’ll be faced with breaking a lease before it happens.
+So, it’s important to keep your contract flexible by negotiating a subleasing and assignment clause into your agreement.
 This means you’ll be able to transfer all or part of your space to another tenant down the track if the situation calls for it.

-A lease assignment is when an entire property, including the existing tenant’s rights and interest in the commercial lease, are transferred over to a new party.
+A lease assignment is when an entire property/space, including the existing tenant’s rights and interest in the commercial lease, is transferred over to a new party.

 When it comes to leasing assignments, the new tenant takes on the rights and responsibilities of the assigning tenant.
-However, the original tenant is still liable if the new tenant breaches the lease.
+That means the original tenant is not liable anymore if the new tenant breaches the lease.

 A sublease, on the other hand, is a separate contract between the original tenant and a subtenant.
-Unlike an assignment, a sublease only turns over part of a property so that the original tenant shares the rights and responsibilities to the premises.
+Unlike an assignment, a sublease only turns over part of a property.
+That means that the original tenant shares the rights and responsibilities to the premises.